Skip to main content

 3. Define when products are a match.
 For example, when their value in the price column...

-b.
-Is within a certain range of the user's answer - Value is within a certain range of the given answer
+d: is within a range of the user's answer: the value is within a certain range of the given answer.

 5. Click Save changes and you're done setting up your rule!